Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: A Framework for the Justification of Fairness Metrics

 \subsubsection{Why Causes are Insufficient}

-The central idea of the framework by \citet{Hertweck2021} is that the \textit{causes} of inequalities in the \textit{Observed Space}, i.e., measurement bias and life's bias, are relevant for judging whether demographic parity is a suitable fairness metric (we will describe their arguments in more detail in Section~\ref{sec:justificationmetrics}).
 As displayed in Figure~\ref{fig:originalframework}, the final space in the original framework is the \textit{Decision Space}, implying that the distribution of predictions (i.e., positives and negatives) is what matters for fairness.
 Judging fairness based on the distribution of predictions alone may be appropriate when predictions directly correspond to generally beneficial outcomes.
 For example, in the \nameref{case:resumeselection} scenario, by stipulation, all candidates can benefit from a positive prediction, irrespective of their true class.
-Thus, from the perspective of the decision subject, the distribution of predictions is a relevant `currency' for fairness.
-However, as also recognized by \citet{Hertweck2021}, causes alone are insufficient when a predicted outcome \textit{cannot} be considered universally beneficial.
+From the perspective of the decision subject, the distribution of positive predictions could therefore be a relevant `currency' for equality.

+However, as also pointed out by \citet{Hertweck2021}, causes alone are insufficient when a predicted outcome \textit{cannot} be considered universally beneficial.
 For example, in the \nameref{case:diseasedetection} scenario, clearly, a positive prediction is only beneficial if it is a \textit{true} positive - a false positive would unnecessarily expose the patient to severe side effects.
 Here, it seems impossible to judge the fairness of a particular distribution of predictions $\widehat{Y}$, without also taking into account the ground truth class $Y$.

 The importance of considering the distribution of harm and benefit associated with predicted outcomes is well-established.
 For example, \citet{crawford2017trouble} calls for distinguishing explicitly between different types of fairness-related harm: \textit{allocation harm}, referring to a skewed distribution of resources and opportunities, and \textit{quality-of-service harm}, which refers to a skewed distribution of errors across groups.
 In the philosophical literature, \citet{castro2019wrong} and \citet{long2021fairness} have argued that whether a risk of misclassification is defensible depends on the benefits and burdens associated with being misclassified and what moral claim individuals have to avoid a burden or receive a benefit.